reaper1617/javainterview/src/main/java/hibernate/annotations.md

 SINGLE_TABLE (default) - single table for all entities TABLE_PER_CLASS - table on every entity class
 JOINED - specific fields in separate tables, commons - in shared table

+@Fetch
+fetchMode:
+SELECT - for lazy load (causes n+1 problem: one query for element and n for inner collection elements.
+Can be fixed with @BatchSize(size=10))
+JOIN - eager load
+SUBSELECT - for lazy load, inner select syntax

+@MapsId -?

+@MapKeyColumn - ?